marcosramon/marcosramon.net/_posts/2016-12-15-sobre-escrever-e-fazer-podcasts.md

 #pensamentos #podcast

-> Leia também:
+<h3>Leia também:</h3>
-> - <a href="/uma-reflexao-sobre-o-podcast-e-alguns-dos-melhores-episodios-que-eu-ouvi-em-2015">Uma reflexão sobre o podcast — e alguns dos melhores episódios que eu ouvi em 2015</a>
+- <a href="/uma-reflexao-sobre-o-podcast-e-alguns-dos-melhores-episodios-que-eu-ouvi-em-2015">Uma reflexão sobre o podcast — e alguns dos melhores episódios que eu ouvi em 2015</a>
-> - <a href="/a-hora-e-a-vez-do-podcast">A hora e a vez do podcast</a>
+- <a href="/a-hora-e-a-vez-do-podcast">A hora e a vez do podcast</a>
-> - <a href="/sofrimento-alheio">Sofrimento alheio</a>
+- <a href="/sofrimento-alheio">Sofrimento alheio</a>